shervin31/shervin31/README.md

 # Hey, I'm Shervin 👋

-Data Science student at Wilfrid Laurier University · Currently interning at Sun Life
+**Data Science student at Wilfrid Laurier University · Currently interning at Sun Life**

-### About Me
 - 🧠 Into AI, ML, and analytics — the kind of stuff that makes spreadsheets actually interesting
-- ✈️ Love travelling and collecting random facts from new places
-- ⚽ Soccer fan (just watching)
-- 🐱 Cat owner, which is to say my cat owns me
-- 📚 Always have a "I'll learn this soon" list that keeps growing

-### What I'm Working On
 - 🔭 Building projects with Python, pandas, and a healthy number of browser tabs
-- 🌱 Currently digging deeper into ML
+- 🌱 Currently digging deeper into ML and chipping away at an ever-growing "I'll learn this soon" list
-- 💬 Happy to chat about ML, analytics, soccer, or good travel spots
+- ✈️ Love travelling, collecting random facts from new places, and watching soccer ⚽
+- 🐱 Cat owner — or more accurately, owned by my cat
 - ⚡ Fun fact: I've explained "what is data science" at family dinners more times than I can count